 Vermont LPN licenses expire every 2 years and requires an LPN to have worked either 400 hours within the last 2 years or 960 hours within the last 5 years.
 The applicant must show proof of a valid social security number.

-Learn more about Vermont LPN Jobs, Salary, and Employment Outlook.
+Learn more about Vermont LPN Jobs & Employment Outlook.